proficientlyjobs/remix-seo/README.md

 A fork of https://github.com/balavishnuvj/remix-seo with some added bug fixes and features.

-Collection of SEO utilities like sitemap, robots.txt, etc. for a [Remix](https://remix.run/)
+Collection of SEO utilities like sitemap, robots.txt, etc. for a [Remix](https://remix.run/) application.

 # Features